bokkypoobah/AigangPresaleContractAudit/audit/README.md

 ## Recommendations

-* **IMPORTANT** There is a potential problem with the controller for the **AIT** contract after the `PreSale.finalize()` function is called.
+* **IMPORTANT** There is a potential problem with the controller for the *AIT* contract after the `PreSale.finalize()` function is called.
-  In the Status.im crowdsale contracts, the `StatusContribution.finalize()` calls `SNT.changeController(sntController);`, where `sntController` is the originally set to **SNTPlaceHolder** which has a `changeController(...)` function.
+  In the Status.im crowdsale contracts, the `StatusContribution.finalize()` calls `SNT.changeController(sntController);`, where `sntController` is originally set to **SNTPlaceHolder** which has a `changeController(...)` function.

-  For the AIT crowdsale contracts, the **AIT** contract controller is initially set to the **PreSale** contract, and is not updated when
+  For the AIT crowdsale contracts, the *AIT* contract controller is initially set to the **PreSale** contract, and is not updated when
   `PreSale.finalize()` is called.
-This will result in the **AIT** token contract having an owner that can never be altered.
+This will result in the *AIT* token contract having an owner (`controller`) that can never be altered.

-  * [ ] ACTION Review whether there is a need to reassign the AIT contract controller when `PreSale.finalize()` is called.
+  * [ ] ACTION Review whether there is a need to reassign the *AIT* contract controller when `PreSale.finalize()` is called.

 * **SAFETY IMPROVEMENT** There is no minimum funding goal and no refunds due if a minimum funding goal is not reached.
-It is far safer to immediately transfer the contributed funds into a multisig, hardware or regular wallet.
+It is far safer therefore to immediately transfer the contributed funds into a multisig, hardware or regular wallet as these are more security tested.

-  Currently contributed ETH are accumulated in the crowdsale contract.
-The contract owner (`controller`) has to execute the `PreSale.claimTokens(0)` function to transfer any ETH balances from the crowdsale contract to the owner's account.
-This seems like a half-baked solution, as the contributed ETH should either automatically be transferred into an external wallet (safer), or accumulated in the crowdsale and automatically transferred out to an external wallet when the `PreSale.finalize()` function is called.
+  Currently, contributed ETH is accumulated in the *PreSale* contract.
+The contract owner (`controller`) has to execute the `PreSale.claimTokens(0)` function to transfer any ETH balances from the *PreSale* contract to the owner's account.
+This seems like a half-baked solution, as the contributed ETH should either automatically be transferred into an external wallet (safer), or accumulated in the *PreSale* contract and automatically transferred out to an external wallet when the `PreSale.finalize()` function is called.
 The `PreSale.claimTokens(0)` is an emergency function to extract any tokens or ETH accidentally trapped in the crowdsale contract.

   * [ ] ACTION Immediately transfer contributed ETH into a multisig, hardware or regular wallet.